Donate

 Without enough money to meet their basic needs throughout the year, some people are pushed to the limit to feed their families.
 This often means risking their lives to gather firewood, fodder and graze their livestock.
 This can also lead to over exploitation of natural resources, resulting in habitat degradation and fragmentation.
 This has disastrous consequences for both the local people and endangered wildlife.

-Thanks to the incredible generosity of donors to our For People, For Wildlife appeal in 2019, we set up a project in 2020 to support four communtieis in Kenya and Nepal to co-exist with wildlife by building financial resilience, improving livelihood opportunities anf forging better relationships with wildlife authorities.
-By reducing the costs of living with wildlife, we are also reducing the need to engage in wildlife crime and supporting the protection of vital ecosystems.
+Thanks to the incredible generosity of donors to our For People, For Wildlife appeal in 2019, we launched our project in 2020 to support four communities in Kenya and Nepal to co-exist more harmoniously with wildlife by building financial resilience, improving livelihoods and creating opportunities to forge positive relationships with wildlife authorities.
+Coupled with mitigation techniques to reduce human-wildlife conflict, the project aimed to reduce the costs of living alongside wildlife to discourage engagement in wildlife crime and enable the stewardship of vital ecosystems.

-• Establishing community banks or village savings and loans associations (VSLAs) to increase financial and social capital.
+• Establishing community banks or village savings and loans associations to increase financial and social capital.

-• Supporting community members to adopt new livelihoods, decreasing their reliance on natural resources, improving their material style of life and food security, and incentivising participation in conservation.
+• Supporting community members to diversify their livelihoods to include wildlife-friendly enterprises that decreased their reliance on natural resources, improving their quality of life and food security, and increasing their support for conservation.

 A group of women communtiy banking in Kenya